whitehax0r/ArchLinux-PS4/README.md

 >__sudo timedatectl set-ntp true__

 Now just wait about 25 seconds and you will see your date and time will change automatically to your zone.

+Then you can Shutdown your PS4 from Linux

 - ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++